rsonger/software-engineering-lab/_posts/2025-06-11-parametric_geometry.md

 The surface above can be defined by $S(u,v) = (u,v,0)$ where each value of $u$ and $v$ maps directly to the $x$ and $y$ coordinates.
 The resulting vertices give us a square plane at $z=0$.
-When we use more complicated functions for $S$, we map the same values of $u$ and $v$ to the vertices of more complicated shapes such as spheres and cylinders.
+We can further define more complicated functions for $S$ to map the same values of $u$ and $v$ to the vertices of more complicated shapes such as spheres and cylinders.

 ![A 2D plane mapped by different functions can produce surfaces for spheres and cylinders.](/software-engineering-lab/assets/images/spheres_and_cylinders.png)

-The images the plane, sphere, and cylinder above show their surfaces drawn with triangles that are calculated from sampling the ranges of $u$ and $v$ at fixed intervals.
+The plane, sphere, and cylinder in the images above show their surfaces drawn with triangles that are calculated from sampling the ranges of $u$ and $v$ at fixed intervals.
 Here, the number of samples taken in each range is the *resolution* and the step between samples is the *delta*.
 Each parametric geometry will receive parameters for the start and stop values of the ranges $u$ and $v$ as well as the respective resolutions.
-Another parameter will receive the surface function which defines the shape of the surface.
+Another parameter will specify the surface function which defines the shape of the surface.
 When initialized, the geometry will calculate all the points along its surface by executing the function with every pair of sample values in the ranges $u$ and $v$.
 Let's see how this works in code.